Texture

 image.png

-To solve the problem of black edges appearing at the abrupt changes in Alpha values in images with transparent pixels, the editor has a built-in color expansion function.
-This function removes the black edges of the image by rewriting the RGB values of all transparent pixels in the image to the RGB values of the nearest non-fully transparent pixels.
+To solve the issue of black edges appearing at areas with abrupt alpha value changes in images with transparent pixels, the editor includes a color bleeding feature.
+This feature rewrites the RGB values of all transparent pixels in the image to match the RGB values of the nearest non-transparent pixel, effectively removing black edges from the image.

 Was this page helpful?